Follow the requirements of the conference / event / course over anything you see here.

 You can also find PowerPoint Templates online with a basic Google search (search for "Scientific poster templates" so that you don't get artistic poster templates).
 Here are some sites that have worked well in the past:

 Method 2: Start from scratch.
 Powerpoint is the easiest program to use, albeit not the best.
 Set up the custom slide size before you do anything else, after reading the conference requirements!
 The rest is easy, just like working on a regular ppt slide.
 Scroll below for some useful tips.

 There are other programs you may use (Photoshop, Illustrator, InDesign) but they have a steep learning curve.

-Step 4: Proofread!
 Have someone else proofread your poster.
 Then proofread yourself again.
-The more proofreaders you have, the better your poster will be.
+And once more.